canonical/pycloudlib/docs/clouds/ibm-classic.md

 - instance type: type of instance to create.
 This value is combined with the disk_size to create the instance flavor.
 For example, B1_2X4 with disk_size of 25G would result in "B1_2X4X25".
-- domain name: domain name for creating the FQDN for the instance. default is `pycloudlib.cloud`
 - name: name to be given to the instance
 - disk size: either "25G" or "100G".
 Default is "25G"
 - datacenter: the datacenter to launch the instance in